YMCA Camp at Mineral Lake

 Y outdoor education at Mineral Lake will nurture the potential of youth, promote healthy living, and foster social responsibility.

 Building on the Y’s legacy of connecting youth to each other, the natural world, and their sense of self, outdoor education at Mineral Lake will build future stewards of the land while also preserving and protecting it.
 The YMCA of Greater Seattle will create a new overnight camp and environmental education center adjacent to Mineral Lake, bringing the splendor of the great outdoors to youth.
-Located in eastern Lewis County, the camp will sit on less than 150 acres of the total 2100 acres, about 7% of the site, leaving the remaining 93% of the land in its natural state.
+Located in eastern Lewis County, the camp will protect the natural environment of Mineral Lake in the decades ahead by leaving the forest substantially intact and undeveloped.

 The Y approach to the outdoors is centered on good stewardship of the land and nurturing the potential of youth through experiences that build life skills and a sense of belonging, and fostering future environmental leaders.